Blogs

 The Islamic Republic of Iran, also known as Persia, is a country of great geopolitical importance.
 It is a regional power not only because of its strategic location, but also because of its large hydrocarbon resources, which make Iran the fourth country in proven oil reserves and the first in gas reserves[1].

 Thus, we are talking about one of the most important countries in the world for three fundamental reasons.
 The first, mentioned above: its immense oil and gas reserves.
-Secondly, because Iran controls the Strait of Hormuz, which is the key to entrance and the exit from the Persian Gulf and through which most of the hydrocarbon exports of Iran, Saudi Arabia, Iraq, the United Arab Emirates, Kuwait, Qatar and Bahrain pass[2].
-2] Finally, for the nuclear program in which it has invested so many years.
+Secondly, because Iran controls the Strait of Hormuz, which is the key to the entrance and exit of the Persian Gulf and through which most of the hydrocarbon exports of Iran, Saudi Arabia, Iraq, the United Arab Emirates, Kuwait, Qatar and Bahrain pass[2].
+Finally, for the nuclear program in which it has invested so many years[3].

 The Iranian republic is based on the principles of Shiite Islam, although there is great ethnic diversity in its society.
 It is therefore essential to take into account the great "strength of Iranian nationalism" in order to understand its politics.
 By appealing to its dominant position over other countries, the Iranian nationalist movement aims to influence public opinion.
 Nationalism has been building for more than 120 years, since the Tobacco Boycott of 1891[4] was a direct response to outside intervention and pressure, and today aims to achieve hegemony in the region.
 Iran's foreign and domestic policies are a clear expression of this movement[5].